lloydroc/lloydroc.github.io/content/post/hardware/uart-raspberry-pi.md

 # {{< title >}}

 This post outlines how to control the UART in a Raspberry Pi in the C programming language.
-We will also explore how parity checks are made and bytes with parity errors occur.
-Parity checking was the main reason to write this post, however, if you're looking for C code to control a UART that also is asynchronous this post should address this need.
-This post comes with a little command line tool for the UART I wrote that simply reads from standard input and writes out the UART.
-It has a number of options to set the speed, tty, parity and number of stop bits.
+We will also explore how parity checking and handling or parity errors.
+Parity checking was the main driver for this post, however, if you're looking for C code to control a UART that also is asynchronous please keep reading.
+This post comes with a small command line tool for the UART that reads from standard input that transmits out the UART, while asynchronously receiving from the UART and printing to standard output.
+The command line tool has a number of options to set the speed, tty, parity and number of stop bits.

 # Table of Contents